How will Brexit affect your holiday?

 3. Do your homework

 You may well need a few new documents after Brexit.
 Make sure your travel insurance covers you for any medical costs if the EHIC card no longer works in the event of no deal.
-If you plan to drive you may need an International Driving Permit.
+If you plan to drive in some Schengen countries not in the EU you may need an International Driving Permit.
 And you should plan how you're going to make sure your currency goes as far as possible - we recommend a currency card.
 But - as American luminary Britney Spears once said - none of this is rocket surgery.
 With a little bit of forward planning everything should go smoothly.

 4. Research your destinations

 If you're still worried about travelling to Europe after Brexit, there are plenty of destinations outside the EU just three or four hours from Londons major airports.
-Turkey, Tunisia, Morocco and Egypt have all been seeing a resurgence in UK trips over the past year, and if you want an authoritative list of post-Brexit holiday destinations take a look here.
+Trips to Turkey, Ireland and Iceland, for example, shouldn't be affected by Brexit so if you want a Brexit-proof trip there are plenty of options.

 5. Book your airport parking, airport hotel or lounge early